robin-schneider/robin-schneider/_projects/pyCICY.md

 category: work
 ---

 Calabi-Yau manifolds are an important ingredient in string theory compactifications.
-Their topological quantities can be related to for example the number of massless fermion generations in the four-dimensional theory.
+Their topological quantities can be related to, for example, the number of massless fermion generations in the four-dimensional theory.
 Complete Intersection Calabi-Yau (CICY) manifolds are one of the most common constructions.
 There are 7890 three-folds and almost a million four-folds.

 #### The package